zijianhuang/WcfNfRealWorld/Readme.md

 1. TestRealWorldCoreIntegration.csproj

 However, not like the counterpart for .NET Framework, "app.config" is not utilized anymore, and this config file will cause the xUnit VS runner to fail.
 So I have hard coded the binding and the address for "System.ServiceModel.ClientBase".
 And in a real world program, it shouldn't be hard for you to create an app level json based config in "appSettings.json" and use app codes to instanciate respective bindings.

-## I Miss the Goold Old Day with WCF